DW0RKiN/M4_FORTH/Benchmark/README.md

 For best results, I try to limit movement on the stack, such as inserting or removing values.
 That is, words that change the total number of values on the stack.
-That's why I use words like `DROP_I`, which overrides TOS, but I also show the worst `DROP I` variant, which moves the stack twice.
+That's why I use words or word combination like `DROP_I`, which overrides TOS, but I also show the worst `DROP I` variant, which moves the stack twice.

 Here I copy the results listed in the forum, with an assembler with essentially the same code as my measurement instead of the 0.04 seconds measured by 0.07 seconds.
-Plus or minus 0.01 makes an interruption that I don't turn off and the rest of it...
-I don't know.
+Plus or minus 0.01 makes an interruption.
+What causes the rest of the difference I have no idea.
+Maybe I'm doing the measurements through POKE in BASIC and that has some small constant overhead.

     Results (Time taken):
     basic : 72.50secs